Use Cases

 Use

-based on the input and using this we can query affiliation tables.
+healthbase_idbased on the input and using this we can query affiliation tables.
 Using the

-- Depending on the number of claims made by the HCP, there could be multiple HCOs(node_2s).
+healthbase_idFROM the previous step, query parent_affiliations table withnode_1_healthbase_idas input.SELECT * FROM parent_affiliations WHERE node_1_healthbase_id=’healthbase_id’- Depending on the number of claims made by the HCP, there could be multiple HCOs(node_2s).

 - Node_2s with score > 80 are very strongly affiliated.